Virginius Affair: Reparations awarded

 On January 3, 1874, Spanish President Emilio Castelar was voted out of office and replaced by Francisco Serrano.
 Cushing, who had replaced Sickles as US Consul to Spain, stated that the US had been fortunate that Castelar, a university scholar, had been President of Spain, given that his replacement, Serrano, might have been more apt to go to war over the affair.
 Cushing's primary duty was to get Spanish reparations for Virginius family victims and punishment of Burriel for the 53 Santiago executions.
-Cushing met Serrano in May on June 26, Augusto Ulloa.
-On July 5, Cushing, now well respected by Spanish authority, wrote to Fish that Spain was ready to make reparations.
+Cushing met with Serrano in May on June 26, and on July 5 he wrote to Fish that Spain was ready to make reparations.
 In October, Cushing was informed that President Castelar had secretly negotiated reparations between Spain and Britain that totaled £7,700, but black British citizen families were given less money.
 On November 7, Grant and Fish demanded $2,500 from Spain for each US citizen shot, regardless of race.

-On November 28, 1874, Fish instructed Cushing that all Virginius crew members not considered British would be considered American.
+On November 28, 1874, Fish instructed Cushing that all Virginius crew members not considered British would, for the purpose of reparations, be considered American.

 Spanish Consul Antonio Mantilla, Polo's replacement, agreed with the reparations.
 Grant's 1875 State of the Union Address announced that reparations were near, quieting anger over the Virginius affair.
-Reparations, however, were put on hold as Spain changed governments on December 28, from a republic back to a monarchy.
+Payment of reparations, however, was put on hold as Spain changed governments on December 28, from a republic back to a monarchy.
 Alfonso XII became King of Spain on January 11, 1875.

-On January 16, Cushings met with the new Spanish state minister Castro, urged settlement before the US Congress adjourned, and noted that reparations would be a minor matter compared to an all-out war between Spain and the US.
+On January 16, Cushing met with the new Spanish state minister Castro, urged settlement before the US Congress adjourned, and noted that reparations would be a minor matter compared to an all-out war between Spain and the US.

 Under an agreement of February 7, 1875, signed on March 5, the Spanish government paid the US an indemnity of $80,000 for the execution of the Americans.
-Burriel's Santiago executions were considered illegal by Spain, and President Serrano and King Alfonso condemned him.
+Burriel's Santiago executions were acknowledged as illegal by Spain, and President Serrano and King Alfonso condemned him.
 The case against Burriel was taken up by the Spanish Tribunal of the Navy in June 1876.
 However, Burriel died on December 24, 1877, before any trial could occur.

-In addition to the reparation, a private indemnity in St. Louis was given to Captain Fry's financially troubled family, which had been unable to pay rent and had no permanent place to live.
+In addition to the reparations, a private indemnity was given to Captain Fry's financially troubled family in St. Louis, who had been unable to pay rent and had no permanent place to live.